HandyStudy/cloud_sptheme/docs/cloud_theme_test.rst

 Subsections can also be marked as toggleable.
 This one should be expanded by default.

+.. rst-class:: emphasize-children

 Section With Emphasized Children
 ================================
 Mainly useful for sections with many long subsections, where a second level of visual dividers would be useful.

-.. rst-class:: emphasized

 Child Section
 ----------------
 Should be have slightly lighter background, and be indented.

-.. rst-class:: html-toggle emphasized
+.. rst-class:: html-toggle

 Toggleable Subsection
 ---------------------